 Green Power - Nature’s Energy

 Energy generated by water is clean and reliable.
-Your Cooperative has also made it fish-friendly.

 Two of the Cooperative’s hydroelectric facilities were the first certified low-impact hydropower projects in Idaho.
 We know fishing on our area’s rivers and stream is important to our members and our economy.
 That is why Fall River invested in projects at our hydroelectric facilities to enhance our fisheries, while making the clean power you rely on.

 Your Cooperative also co-owns the Coffin Butte Resource Project in central Oregon.
 Coffin Butte uses methane gas, discharged by a landfill, to produce renewable energy.
 Methane gas is naturally released during decomposition and it is 21 times worse than carbon dioxide in terms of preventing heat loss from the atmosphere.
 Your Cooperative receives renewable energy credits for 3 percent of the total power produced at Coffin Butte, roughly 1.2 megawatts annually.